rajatc17/RMS/README.md

 ‘root’ & ‘root’ your localhost:3306 username and password in both connectData() and getConnection() under Connectivity.java

-6. Go to MySQL and run the commands :
+6. Go to MySQL Workbench or Shell and run the commands :

 ~~~sql
 create database dominos;